mayroberts/lcwgs-population-analysis-minus-the-cursing/calling-global-snps.md

 # Call global SNPs
+Okay so we figured out what our parameters for min depth (MINDP), max depth (MAXDP) should be in previous step\
-Now we call global (for all samples) snps using the snp filter parameters determined in previous step \
+Now we call global (for all samples) snps using those snp filter parameters \

 `1-call_global_snps_all.mpi`